Unheard melodies

 viii.
 Conclusion

 For Coleridge, the ability to listen was fundamental to being a poet.
 A great poet, he suggests, writing in July 1802 to his friend William Sotheby, should be able to listen with “the ear of a wild Arab list’ning in the silent Desart” (Coleridge, Letters: ii, 810).
 We know that the Arab is listening, in silence – but we do not know what it is he listens to or for.
-The state of listening, hearkening, for something is the poetic state.
+The state of listening, of hearkening, for something is the poetic state.
 But silence also seems important: Coleridge’s test for the poet combines forms of privation – that emptiness, which shares the root ‘desert’: the dryness of deserts, the solitude of the deserted, and the soundlessness of silence.
-The wild Arab is alert for the slightest sound- listening FOR sound in silence.
-Coleridge’s words invite the reader too to listen - that word “listening” alerts us to the sound patterns instinct in the lines that follow.
+The wild Arab is alert for the slightest sound, listening FOR sound in silence.
+Coleridge’s words invite the reader too to listen: that word “listening” alerts us to the sound patterns instinct in the lines that follow.
 The poet, Coleridge goes on, should also be possessed of “the eye of a North American Indian tracing the footsteps of an Enemy upon the leaves that strew the forest, the Touch of a blind man feeling the face of a darling Child” (810).
 Primed to listen, the reader might pick up a suggestion of sound in the word footsteps (they are footsteps he is tracing, rather than the footprints we might have expected) and the sound of these footsteps resounds in the st sounds of strew and forest.
-It alerts us to the gentle pathos of that word touch touching in sound the child as the blind man touches its face.
+And there is a gentle pathos in that word touch touching in sound the child as the blind man touches its face.

 To think about the representation and account of sound in these poems in relation to contemporary scientific instruments and innovations in acoustics, and also, as I have indicated, to a wider culture of curiosity about how sound could be represented and embodied on the page in music and in print opens up fresh thinking about the significance of silence and quiet in Coleridge’s poems, and in Romantic lyric more widely.
 What is needed is a new kind of listening, which includes attention to the dynamics of apostrophe, the cryptographic reading described by John Shoptaw, that, “listening for what familiar words and phrases the line echoes or calls to mind,” as well as the phonemic analysis described by James Lynch,